MaxwellKendall/v2.maxwellkendall.com/src/blog-posts/fundamentals/dynamic-programming.md

 description: Dynamic programming is an optimization where we use cache not only to eliminate redundant computations, but to determine the answer for new inputs.
 ---

-In Dynamic Programming (DP) we use cache not only to eliminate redundant computations, **but to determine the answer for new inputs.** As with any algorithmic pattern, the real test of understanding is by being able to identify the conditions when employing the pattern will achieve the optimal solution -- not by a rote memorization of the pattern itself.
+In Dynamic Programming (DP), we use cache not only to eliminate redundant computations, **but to determine the answer for new inputs.** As with any algorithmic pattern, the real test of understanding is by being able to identify the conditions when employing the pattern will achieve the optimal solution -- not by a rote memorization of the pattern itself.

 ## Properties of a Dynamic Programing Problem